axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 Statistic chart widget
 ======================

-You can select chart to be displayed.
+You can select the chart to be displayed.

 - Configuration of a statistic chart widget:

   |statistic-chart-widget-configuration|

-- This is sample output of the widget configured above:
+- This is the sample output of the widget configured above:

   |statistic-chart-widget|